ballerina-platform/module-ballerinax-hubspot.marketing.events/ballerina/Package.md

 - Move to the Auth Tab.
 - In the Scopes section, add the following scopes for your app using the "Add new scope" button.

-    > crm.objects.marketing_events.read
+    `crm.objects.marketing_events.read`

-    > crm.objects.marketing_events.write
+    `crm.objects.marketing_events.write`

-- Add your Redirect URL in the relevant section.
+- Add your Redirect URI in the relevant section.
 You can also use localhost addresses for local development purposes.

 - Click Create App.